 It’s expensive to be out of shape

-Leading a sedentary lifestyle raises your risk of developing obesity and a host of other diseases and health conditions related to long periods of physical inactivity.
-According to the World Health Organization, diseases like obesity can lead to dire health consequences: cardiovascular diseases, diabetes, osteoarthritis and other degenerative joint diseases, even cancer.
+Leading a sedentary lifestyle raises your risk of developing a host of diseases and health conditions related to long periods of physical inactivity.
+According to the World Health Organization, it can lead to dire health consequences: cardiovascular diseases, diabetes, osteoarthritis and other degenerative joint diseases, even cancer.
 All of these super fun and expensive-to-treat conditions stem directly from doing nothing but sitting around.